Our knowledge of orthopaedics. Your best health.

 You can take the following precautions to help prevent muscle strain:

-• Condition your muscles with a regular program of exercises.
+• Condition your muscles with a regular exercise program.
 You can ask your physician about exercise programs for people of your age and activity level.

 • Warm up before any exercise session or sports activity, including practice.
 A good warm up prepares your body for more intense activity.
 It gets your blood flowing, raises your muscle temperature, and increases your breathing rate.
 Warming up gives your body time to adjust to the demands of exercise and can help increase range of motion and reduces stiffness.